Fugy5678/documentation/content/applications/hr/fleet/new_vehicle.rst

 .. note::
    The :guilabel:`Model` is the only required field on the new vehicle form.
-When a model is selected, other fields will appear on the vehicle form, and relevant information will auto-populate fields that apply to the model.
+When a model is selected, other fields appear on the vehicle form, and relevant information auto-populate fields that apply to the model.
 If some of the fields do not appear, this may indicate there is no model selected.

 Driver section
 --------------